lammps/lammps/doc/src/run.rst

 the initial computation is not necessary; the old neighbor list is still valid as are the forces.
 So if *pre* is specified as "no" then the initial setup is skipped, except for printing thermodynamic info.
-Note that if *pre* is set to "no" for the very 1st run LAMMPS performs, then it is overridden, since the initial setup computations must be done.
+Note that if *pre* is set to "no" for the very first run LAMMPS performs, then it is overridden, since the initial setup computations must be done.